 Entertainment Media and Journalism Internships

 Internships are a great way to make contacts in the industry and to put your classroom skills into practice.
 Besides the amazing opportunities afforded students in the Richard M. Fairbanks Center for Communication and Technology, the Entertainment Media and Journalism department has established numerous professional relationships in Central Indiana and beyond.
-All Journalism, Music Industry Studies and Sports Media majors are required to complete at least one internship during their junior or senior year while Digital Media Production and Web Design and Development majors are strongly encouraged.
+All Journalism, Music Industry Studies and Sports Media majors are required to complete at least one internship during their junior or senior year while Creative Media and Entertainment and Web Design and Development majors are strongly encouraged.
 The internship program includes one-on-one assistance with resume preparation, selection of internship possibilities, interview skills, and a group orientation session prior to beginning the internship.
 At the conclusion of the semester, the student will also have prepared a professional presented portfolio of projects completed during the internship.

 Indianapolis, the nation's 12th largest city and 26th largest media market, provides indepth experiences in a variety of challenging careers designed for Entertainment Media and Journalism majors.
 Editorial internships are available at Indianapolis Monthly, Indianapolis Business Journal, and NUVO, Newsweekly.
 Summer internships at daily and nondaily newspapers in Indiana are provided through the Eugene S. Pulliam Internship Program and at The Indianapolis Star and The Arizona Republic through the Pulliam Fellowship program.